oracle/oci-python-sdk/docs/quickstart.rst

  Next Steps
 ============

-Next, head to the `User Guides`_ or jump right into the `API Reference`_ to explore the available operations for each service, and their parameters.
+Next, head to the `User Guides`_ or jump right into the :ref:`API Reference <api-reference>` to explore the available operations for each service, and their parameters.

 .. note::